norcams/docs-enduser/docs/security-group-sanity.rst

 Creating security group rules can be easy or difficult, depending on one's understanding of networking and firewalls.
 Regardless, it's easy to make mistakes and open up more than intended.
-For this reason, security group rules are checked.
+For this reason, security group rules are checked periodically.

 Each security group rule is checked every day.
 This check is automatic and looks for simple mistakes by the user: